Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 #### 7 Days rentention period

 Please note the following:
-The Standard Index Lifecycle Policy defines that an index can grow to 50 GB and rolls into a new after 30 days.
-For __7 days__, the indexes should be rolled after __2 days__ instead of 30 days.
+The relevant indices for the messaurment below are the Traffic-Summary & Traffic-Details indices that are driving the API-Gateway Traffic-Monitor.
+The Lifecycle Policy for these indices defines that an index grows to 30 GB or rolls into a new after 7 days (whatevery comes first).
 The recommendation contains only one ElasticSearch node, which provides no data redundancy if this node fails.
 If you need data redundancy, another ElasticSearch node must be added.
 After adding another node the data is automatically distributed between them.

 | Volume                  | Components           | Nodes | Shards  | Comment |